 2.1.2.1.
 If you own or operate an existing stationary RICE with a site rating of equal to or less than 500 brake HP located at a major source of HAP emissions, you must comply with the emission limitations and other requirements in Table 2c to this subpart which apply to you.
 Compliance with the numerical emission limitations established in this subpart is based on the results of testing the average of three 1-hour runs using the testing requirements and procedures in §63.6620 and Table 4 to this subpart.
+[40 CFR 63.6602]

-Table 2c to Subpart ZZZZ of Part 63-Requirements for Existing Spark Ignition Stationary RICE ≤500 HP Located at a Major Source of HAP Emissions For Each During periods of startup you must 11.
-Non-emergency, non- black start 4SRB stationary RICE 100≤HP≤500 Limit concentration of formaldehyde in the stationary RICE exhaust to 10.3 ppmvd or less at 15 percent O 2 .
+Table 2c to Subpart ZZZZ of Part 63-Requirements for Existing Spark Ignition Stationary RICE ≤500 HP Located at a Major Source of HAP Emissions For EachYou must meet the following requirement, except during periods of startupDuring periods of startup you must 11.
+Non- emergency, non- black start 4SRB stationary RICE 100≤HP≤500 Limit concentration of formaldehyde in the stationary RICE exhaust to 10.3 ppmvd or less at 15 percent O 2 .
+Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
+3